What is USS?

 The Joint Negotiating Committee (JNC)

-It is made up of five representatives from UCU, five representatives from UUK, and an independent chair.
+The JNC is a separate body, made up of five representatives from UCU five representatives from UUK, and an independent chair.

-Under the chair’s guidance, the panel has been examining the assumptions and methodology used for the 2017 valuation, and will submit a report of its findings in September 2018*.
-The JEP’s findings are expected to inform discussions for UCU and UUK to conclude the 2017 valuation.
+Under the chair’s guidance, the panel examined the assumptions and methodology used for the 2017 valuation, and submitted a report of its findings in September 2018.